|Commenting on Letters of Intent|

 Commentary is necessary at both levels to help with the decision process.

 In theory, the more commenters are involved, the better.
-Commenters are needed to help the person(s) making the decision on the submission.
-Globally, they fulfill two main roles: checking that there isn't an issue preventing the submission from being registered and, in certain cases, providing additional information to strengthen the submission or identify required modifications before registration.
+Commentaries are needed to help the person(s) making the decision on the submission.
+The commenters fulfill two main roles: checking for issues that could prevent the submission from being registered and, in certain cases, providing additional information to strengthen the submission, allow it to be registered as submitted or identify required modifications before registration.

 Many aspects are common to internal and external commenting.